awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-cloudwatch.md

 ## Adding a CloudWatch Event Destination<a name="event-publishing-add-event-destination-cloudwatch-add"></a>

-The procedure in this section shows how to add CloudWatch event destination details to a configuration set and assumes you have completed steps 1 through 4 in [Add an event destination \(console\)](event-destinations-manage.md#event-destination-add)\.
+The procedure in this section shows how to add CloudWatch event destination details to a configuration set and assumes you have completed steps 1 through 6 in [Creating an event destination](event-destinations-manage.md#event-destination-add)\.

 You can also use the [UpdateConfigurationSetEventDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_UpdateConfigurationSetEventDestination.html) operation in the Amazon SES API V2 to create and modify event destinations\.

 **To add CloudWatch event destination details to a configuration set using the console**

-1. After selecting the CloudWatch **Destination type** and enabling **Event publishing** in [Step 4](event-destinations-manage.md#add-event-destination-step-4) of [Add an event destination \(console\)](event-destinations-manage.md#event-destination-add), the respective service's detail panel will appear\.
-The panel's fields are addressed below\.
+1. These are the detailed instructions for selecting CloudWatch as your event destination type in [Step 7](event-destinations-manage.md#specify-event-dest-step) and assumes you have completed all the previous steps in [Creating an event destination](event-destinations-manage.md#event-destination-add)\.
+After selecting the CloudWatch **Destination type** and enabling **Event publishing**, the **Amazon CloudWatch dimensions** panel will appear \- its fields are addressed in the following steps\.

 1. For **Value Source**, specify how Amazon SES will obtain the data that it passes to CloudWatch\.
 The following value sources are available:
    + **Message Tag** – Amazon SES retrieves the dimension name and value from a tag that you specify by using the `X-SES-MESSAGE-TAGS` header or the `Tags` API parameter\.
 For more information about using message tags, see [Step 3: Specify your configuration set when you send email](event-publishing-send-email.md)\.